AlexanderSchneier/Project2-COP4610/README.md

 ```
 ## Execution: Part 3

-You can simply run `part3/run-part3.sh` which will make, remove (if neccecary),
-insert, and then run watch to view the proc file
+You can simply run `part3/run-part3.sh` which will make the kernel mod, remove (if neccecary) and insert the kernel mod, and then run watch to view the proc file

 ## Development Log
 Each member records their contributions here.